benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 <div class="intro">
   <div class="intro-txt">
   <p>
   <span markdown="span">[Message passing][1]</span> is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
 That is, until we have to.
-Issues such as scalability, concurrency and asynchonicity, amongst others, eventually force us to look for alternatives to the regular `x.call(y)` way of doing things.
+Issues such as scalability, concurrency and asynchonicity, amongst others, eventually force us to look for alternatives to the regular <span markdown="span">`x.call(y)`</span> way of doing things.
 Indeed some languages actually force us to do so (which I may or may not cover in an upcoming article... ;-) ).
   </p>
   <p>
   In this article, we'll take a look at some alternative message passing strategies and outline the pro's and con's of each.